Graduate Department of

 Major in Accounting

-The Doctor of Philosophy in Business with a major in accounting prepares candidates primarily for teaching and research careers at major academic institutions.
+The Doctor of Philosophy in Business with a major in accounting prepares candidates primarily for research and teaching careers at major academic institutions.
 The curriculum is tailored to the educational objectives of each candidate, enabling specialization within the field of accounting as well as the selection of a support area of study.
-The doctoral primary area in accounting assumes coursework equivalent to the University’s master of accounting program.
+The doctoral primary area in accounting assumes coursework equivalent to the University's Master of Accounting program.
 However, it is possible for exceptional students to be admitted directly into the doctoral program without prior graduate work.

 The University offers several supplementary fellowship awards to doctoral students that are in addition to the standard financial assistance provided by the College of Business.
 All applicants and continuing students are considered automatically for these awards.
-Additionally, current doctoral students have been successful in winning nationally competitive fellowships from international accounting firms, the McKnight Foundation, the American Accounting Association, and the American Institute of Certified Public Accountants.
+Additionally, current doctoral students have been successful in winning nationally competitive fellowships from international accounting firms, the McKnight Foundation, the PhD Project, the American Accounting Association, and the American Institute of Certified Public Accountants.
+For current information, please visit https://business.fsu.edu/phd.

 The above requirements may be satisfied by equivalent coursework taken elsewhere.